Shire House offers several residential programs and independent living options plus community activities and services.

 that will lead our clients to their level of self-management and independent living.

 Our Shire House Residential Programs and Shared Housing Program are specifically for Nurodiverse, Asperger, and high-functioning Autism adults.

 Our Community Activities are open to the adult Autism Spectrum and Neurodiverse community.

-Jeanne Swenson has been and is involved in education-related programs throughout the upbringing of her now adult children.
+Board Chair, Jeanne Swenson has been and is involved in education- related programs throughout the upbringing of her now adult children.
 Jeanne is a Shire House parent having had one of her adult children as a client in a Shire House program.
 Jeanne earned her degree in education from Indiana University.

 Valerie Plummer uses her experience as a parent, individual, and family life coach and Love and Logic facilitator to empower individuals and families to find personal fulfillment and build healthy relationships.
 Valerie encourages and guides conversations which empower people to create awareness, find answers, challenge obstacles and discover choices that lead to transformation.
 Valerie earned a BA in psychology from San Jose State and a master’s in education from Stanford University and a Certificate in Transformational Coaching from Western Seminary.

 Cindy Fahrner is a parent of a young adult on the autism spectrum.
 Shire House positively influenced her son’s quality of life through improved social interactions.
 Now, Cindy wants to help ensure that other neuro-diverse young adults can benefit as her son did.
 Cindy brings over 25 years of experience in building and managing sales teams.
 She hopes to transition those skills to assist these young adults find meaningful employment.

 Laura Beth DeHority is a registered Marriage and Family Therapist Intern at

 Christian Counseling Center (IMF 96095, supervisor Julie Nasser, MFC 41524) who

 completed her M.A. in Marital and Family Therapy at Western Seminary, San Jose, in